Conveuropean logo

 Dublin Ireland

-Even if could assume this picture was taken in the middle of the country side somewhere in Ireland, this shot was actually captured in the Phoenix Park of Dublin.
-In the West part of the city there is this huge park (around 7 km) where I used to go once in a while when the weather was nice.
+Even if one could assume this picture was taken in the middle of the countryside somewhere in Ireland, this shot was actually captured in the Phoenix Park of Dublin.
+In the western part of the city, there is a huge park (around 7 km) where I used to go once in a while when the weather was nice.
 Last autumn I went there with some Brazilian friends and we took some pictures including this one.

 A glimpse of Fourviere